-Techniques to go from Monolids to Double Eyelids
+Techniques to go from Monolids to Double lids

-A huge part of the Asian population has single eyelids and while some of them are perfectly fine with it, others are looking for ways to enhance their eyes.
+A huge part of the Asian population has single eyelids and while some of them are perfectly fine with it, others are looking for ways to create a double fold and enhance their eyes.
 Thus, they resort to medical procedures such as double eyelid surgery (sometimes referred to as blepharoplasty) to get the job done.
 More on that later.

-Those who are not so brave to undergo an operation, stick with temporary solutions like eyelid tape.
+Those who are not so brave to undergo plastic surgery, stick with temporary solutions like eyelid tape.
 If you are unfamiliar with this method, it’s exactly what the name says.
-A thin see-through strip that comes with a sticky bottom is placed over the peepers to form the coveted eyelid crease.
+A thin see-through strip that comes with a sticky bottom is placed over the peepers to form the coveted double fold.
 Needless to say, it can easily fall off after a while, so a bundle of strips is necessary to use throughout the day and week.
 There are loads of products to experiment with.

 As you can imagine, this isn’t a long-term option.
 First of all, it’s a laborious process of setting the pieces in place every single time.
 It means you need to apply the right amount of glue and try your hardest to nail it the first time round because it’s not a good idea to stick and unstick the strip over and over again.

 Second, it takes a while before you get used to the intricate application process, which will make you waste a bunch of strips before you finally figure it out.
 It will also play on your nerves.

 Even though it’s marketed as a surgery-free skin lift, eyelid tape can hardly give you that look.
 For more dramatic results, blepharoplasty is your best bet.